Berry Global Gro: The Losing Streak Continues (BERY) | Comtex SmarTrend

 Berry Global Gro: The Losing Streak Continues (BERY)

-Berry Global Gro (NYSE:BERY) traded at a new 52-week low today of $26.96.
-So far today approximately 96,000 shares have been exchanged, as compared to an average 30-day volume of 1.8 million shares.
+Berry Global Gro (NYSE:BERY) traded at a new 52-week low today of $26.33.
+This new low was reached on below average trading volume as 114,000 shares traded hands, while the average 30-day volume is approximately 2 million shares.

 Berry Global Group, Inc. manufactures plastic products and containers.
 The Company produces plastic films, medical specialties, closures, overcaps, tapes, tubes, bottles, drink cups, lids, and trash bags.
 Berry Global Group serves customers worldwide.